 Can the UK still co-produce with EU partners?

 All co-production agreements including the bi-lateral co-production treaties and the European Convention on Cinematographic Co-Production signed by the UK remain in place after the UK’s exit from the EU.
 The Convention is governed by the Council of Europe, not the European Union, and the UK will continue to be a party to the Convention.
-In addition, on 7 February 2019 the UK Government officially signed the revised Convention.
+In addition, on 7 February 2019 the UK Government officially signed the revised Convention and ratified it on 18 June 2021.
+It will enter into force on 1 October 2021.
 It confers added flexibility on UK producers and their international partners whose countries are signatories.
 The next step is for the UK to ratify the Treaty and it can then subsequently enter into force for UK producers.
 This demonstrates the UK’s determination to continue working very closely with Europe and other international territories.

 The UK’s bi-lateral treaties with Australia, Brazil, Canada, China, France, India, Israel, Jamaica, Morocco, New Zealand, Occupied Palestinian Territories and South Africa form part of UK legislation and therefore are not affected by the UK’s exit from the EU.

 Does the new trade agreement with the EU cover “audiovisual services”?

 Audiovisual services are excluded from the sections on Services and Investment and on Digital Trade in the Trade and Cooperation Agreement.
 This is in line with all other EU trade deals.

 This means that some of the rules for broadcasters and providers of video on-demand services who are based in the UK and targeting EU audiences have changed.
 Find out more.